andylamp/ptucc_compiler/docs/ptuc_parser.md

 rule_name: caseA | caseB | ... | caseN;
 ```

 Additionally, grammar rules can have return values and (indirectly) take arguments.
-In order for a rule to return a value of
+In order for a rule to return a
-type `tag` it has to be declared in the stack type `union` and use the `type` directive to inform `bison` that
+value of type `tag` it has to be declared in the stack type `union` and use the `type` directive to inform `bison` that
 we expect that particular rule to return a value of type `tag`.
-With that in mind, let's go and show how to create a simple
+With that in mind, let's go and show how to create a
-rule.
+simple rule.

 ## Simple rules

-A simple rule, is just that... so a simple rule would be one that describes all of the scalar values in `ptuc`, so let's
+A simple rule, is one that comprises only our of *terminal symbols*... so an example of a simple rule would be one
-go ahead and implement it.
-By our language specification ([here][1]) we see that the *scalar* values are comprised out of
+that describes all of the scalar values in `ptuc`, so let's go ahead and implement it.
+By our language specification
-the following:
+([here][1]) we see that the *scalar* values are comprised out of the following:

 * positive constant integers (`token`: `POSINT`)
 * and real numbers (`token`: `REAL`)